rytmis/bootcamp-wames-labs/01-management-portal.md

 # Processing videos using the Management Portal #

+**NOTE: This lab involves using Media Services processor tasks to transcode videos.
+These tasks are billed at $1.99 / GB (in + out combined)**

 ## Prerequisites ##

 In order to complete this lab, you will need a Windows Azure account and a video file.
 If you have a cell phone capable of recording video or a web cam and suitable recording software, you can use them to create a short clip for testing.